Can you become immune to the coronavirus?

 Even after the body stops producing neutralizing antibodies, a subset of immune memory cells can effectively reactivate a response, he noted.

-"You would probably have a good immune response even before you had symptoms again and it could really reduce the course of the disease," said Dr. Krammer.
+"You would probably have a good immune response even before you are symptomatic again and you can really reduce the course of the disease," Krammer said.

 A crucial question is whether children and adults who have mild symptoms still generate a response strong enough to remain immune to the virus until a vaccine is available.